dee912/project-1/README.md

 * Labeling them this was in an array would then allow me to wrap them to form the grid.

 ### Assistance
-* Asking for help was a big learning curve, it's rather easy to get caught up in you own issue and forget there are Teachers and TAs around to help where needed.
+* Asking for help was a big learning curve, it's rather easy to get caught up in your own issue and forget there are Teachers and TAs around to help where needed.
 * By welcoming help more often I know I could have turned out a much better product and will ask for help where needed in the future.

 ## Potential future features